uvarc/rc-website/content/userinfo/hpc/software/vasp.md

 LSCALAPACK = .FALSE.
 ```

-Alternatively, if your job fits on 40 cores or less, you can choose not to disable ScaLAPACK and run it in `standard` with the `rivanna` constraint so that it will not land on an AMD node:
+Alternatively, if your job fits on 40 cores or fewer, you can choose not to disable ScaLAPACK and run it in `standard` with the `rivanna` constraint so that it will not land on an AMD node:

 ```
 #SBATCH -p standard